unrealwork/atsd-use-cases/USVisa/README.md

 If the Eu would require U.S. citizens to obtain travel visas, Washington would likely as a response require the currently visa exempt countries from the EU to obtain visas.
 The total
 [number of european travelers](https://en.wikipedia.org/wiki/Visa_Waiver_Program ) to the U.S. utilizing the visa waiver program was 14,043,823 and 13,997,570 in 2014 and 2015, respectively.
-At $160 per visa, this would have come to $2,247,011,680 and $2,239,611,200, a bill EU citizens may soon have to foot should the visa waiver program be lifted.
+At $160 per visa, this would have come to about **$2.24 and $2.239 billion**, a bill EU citizens may soon have to foot should the visa waiver program be lifted.

 You can explore this portal by clicking on the below button: